Afghan ice cream sweetens business appetite

-HERAT, Afghanistan (Reuters) - In a nation wrenched by decades of war, perhaps it is of no surprise that one of Afghanistan’s most successful brands manufactures what is sorely lacking from the conflict-scarred landscape: joy.
+HERAT, Afghanistan, July 27 (Reuters) - In a nation wrenched by decades of war, perhaps it is of no surprise that one of Afghanistan’s most successful brands manufactures what is sorely lacking from the conflict-scarred landscape: joy.

 The rectangular vanilla bars mechanically dipped in thick chocolate at the Herat ice cream factory in western Afghanistan are a world away from intensifying violence in a war that has dragged on into its 11th year.

-Herat Ice Cream’s orange sorbets, coffee-flavored bars, cones and a mock “Magnum” are sold in all of Afghanistan’s 34 provinces, a rare success for a business benefitting from no foreign investment.
+Herat Ice Cream’s orange sorbets, coffee-flavoured bars, cones and a mock “Magnum” are sold in all of Afghanistan’s 34 provinces, a rare success for a business benefitting from no foreign investment.

 Officials in Herat province bordering Iran now want to build on such a success to turn the region into a business hub, creating a “Herat” brand in a nation where locals depending on foreign aid have largely failed at independent commerce.